cap-js/docs/tools/cds-cli.md

 ]
 ```

-::: details Some details on this JSON data:
+::: details Some details on the generated data
--  In JSON, _structured_ objects are used instead of flattened properties, for example, `author: { ID: ... }` instead of `author_ID.` The flattened properties would work as well during database deployment and runtime though.
+-  For the _JSON_ format, _structured_ objects are used instead of flattened properties, for example, `author: { ID: ... }` instead of `author_ID.` The flattened properties would work as well during database deployment and runtime though.
+Flattened properties are also used in the _CSV_ format.
 - `author.ID` refers to a key from the _...Authors.json_ file that is created at the same time.
-If the _Authors_ entity is excluded, though, no such foreign key would be created.
+If the _Authors_ entity is excluded, though, no such foreign key would be created, which cuts the association off.
-- Data for the `texts` composition to `Books.texts` is always created, as this is a _composition_.
+- Data for _compositions_, like the `texts` composition to `Books.texts`, is always created.
-- A random unique number for each record, _29894036_ here, is added to string properties, to make help you correlate them more easily.
+- A random unique number for each record, _29894036_ here, is added to each string property, to help you correlate properties more easily.
+- Data for elements annotated with a regular expression using [`assert.format`](../guides/providing-services#assert-format) can be generated using the NPM package [randexp](https://www.npmjs.com/package/randexp), which you need to installed manually.
+- Other constraints like [enums](../cds/cdl#enums) or [input validations](../guides/providing-services#input-validation) are respected as well, in a best effort way.
 :::

-#### Interactively in VS Code
+#### Interactively in VS Code <Since version="7.9.0" of="@sap/cds-dk" />

 In [VS Code](./cds-editors#vscode), use the commands _Generate Model Data as JSON / CSV_ to insert test data at the cursor position for a selected entity.

-### http {.add}
+### http <Since version="7.9.0" of="@sap/cds-dk" /> {.add}

 Adds `.http` files with sample read and write requests.